cuongpham2110/gofime-api-documents/v1/device.md

 > * This method is only valid when device status is **online**.
 If device status is **offline**, request may return code 460
 > * This method is interacting with real device, therefore it will takes more times than other request
 > * Other reason leading to failure in a transaction/request will make request return code 460
+> * If previous request is still processed by server, this will make request return code 409

 **:star: <ins>Response format by response code:</ins>**